bas-suckling/wave-analysis/README.md

 - Convert gpx (xml) to RAW json format
 - Convert RAW json format to processed json using [geolib](https://www.npmjs.com/package/geolib) functions
-- Import JSON to excel and play with the data, design algorithms based on this.

-Need to figure out data smoothening method such as [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter)

 ### Thresholds for Activities based on Speed
 | Speed (km/h) | Activity |